OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/dev-env/machine.md

 rem Update PATH to find the MinGW bin folder and also the MSYS folders (Unix utilities). set PATH=C:\MinGW\bin;C:\MinGW\MSYS\1.0\local\bin;C:\MinGW\MSYS\1.0\bin;%PATH%
 ```

-**TODO smalers 2016-12-31 need to include this in the repository and circle back to update info here.
+This script is included in the repository in a `build-util` folder for use by developers.
-Also need to determine if a Linux shell version is also needed for running in Bash**
+It is also called by the `run-eclipse-statecu-mingw.bat` batch file to facilitate running Eclipse with the correct environment.

 #### Confirm Compiler Version